Kane Williamson: Indian Premier League

-In February 2015 Williamson signed for Indian Premier League side Sunrisers Hyderabad (SRH).
+In February 2015, a Williamson signed for Indian Premier League side Sunrisers Hyderabad (SRH).
 He played for the side in the 2016 season, winning the title, and was retained for the 2017 and 2018 seasons.
 He captained the side in 2018, replacing David Warner.
-Under Williamson's captaincy, Sunrisers Hyderabad finished runners-up and he was the season's leading scorer, with 735 runs.
+Under Williamson's captaincy, Sunrisers Hyderabad finished runners-up and he was the season's leading scorer with 735 runs.
 In IPL 2021, Kane took over the captaincy from David Warner in the middle of the season.
-However, SRH finished last in the tournament, winning only 3 matches.
-He was retained by the franchise for the 2022 edition as the captain, but failed to perform, averaging 19.64, with a strike rate of 93.51 and scoring one half-century.
-He will play for Gujarat Titans in IPL 2023 after they bid INR 2 crore for him.
+He was retained by the franchise for the 2022 edition as the captain, but failed to perform, scoring one half-century.
+Ahead of the 2023 season, he was bought by the Gujarat Titans, but was injured in the first match of the season.
+He would go on to play for the Titans for the 2024 season before being released and would remain unsold for the 2025 season.